 • Responsible sourcing

-Proactively identifying and mitigating risks to ecosystems, climate and communities is essential for maintaining a supply chain that aligns with global environmental protection and human rights standards.
+Proactively identifying and mitigating risks to ecosystems, climate, and communities is essential for maintaining a responsible supply chain that aligns with global environmental and human rights standards.
+Conducting thorough due diligence, including investigations and ongoing monitoring of supply chain partners ensures compliance with legal and ethical requirements, minimizing reputational and compliance risks for companies.

 The regulatory landscape driving sustainable supply chains